pauwell/tiny-templates-js/README.md

 </script>
 ```

-As you can see we combine the script-tag with type="text/html".
+<p>As you can see we combine the script-tag with type="text/html".
 Now we are able to write html inside this script-tag,
-that gets ignored by the Browser, so we can parse it ourselves (how convenient).
+that gets ignored by the Browser, so we can parse it ourselves (how convenient).</p>

-Together with this easy to read html template we should add an additional javascript object that provides the data.
+<p>Together with this easy to read html template we should add an additional javascript object that provides the data.</p>

 ``` js
 let example_template = {